reesey275/Reesey275/projects/devonboarder/docs/architecture.md

 2. The API validates the request with the auth service, writes onboarding and Discord session state to the shared database, and emits updated workflow steps.
-3. Coordinators review the same workflow data via the frontend, which reads from the API and surfaces diagnostics.
+3. Coordinators review the same workflow data via the frontend, which uses the API for reads and mutations while surfacing automation diagnostics.
 4. Diagnostics jobs continuously probe the API, Discord bot, and frontend while checking database health.
 Failures raise guardrail alerts inside the frontend, ensuring contributors remain within the automation envelope.